choisee/advanced_react_nodebird/README.md

 - use nodemon for auto refresh server
 - dev functions (posting includes multi image upload, pagination, follow, like, retweet)
 - set isAuthenticated, withCredentials for cookie
+- use getServerSideProps for SSR and edit for cookie
+- test getStaticProps
+- dynamic routing
+- use moment for date
+- use swr for retrieve
+- set shortcut icon
+- learn cross-env for ie 11
+- bundle-analyzer at the end and handle big files

 ------------
 #### Used Commands